google/digitalbuildings/ontology/docs/ontology.md

 definition.
 Subfields are largely analogous to the concept of a "tag" in Brick or Haystack, but with a few more constraints.

-Subfields
+Subfields have the following attributes:

-*   are typically globally defined.
+*   Subfields are typically globally defined (i.e., defined in the global namespace).
-*   are uniquely named in their namespace (typically the global namespace).
+*   Subfields must be unique within their namespace (typically the global namespace).
-*   each have a unique and specific meaning.
+*   Each subfield have a unique and specific meaning.
-*   may be camelCased for readability, but are not case sensitive.
+*   Subfield names may be camelCased for readability, but are not case sensitive.
-*   should be used nearly universally across different namespaces and applications.
+*   Subfields should be used nearly universally across different namespaces and applications.
-*   cannot be referred to with a namespace identifier.
+*   Subfields cannot be referred to with a namespace identifier (e.g., HVAC/subfield is not a valid reference).
-*   are grouped into categories that dictate their grouping with each other.
-*   are combined into sets to form fields.
+*   Subfields are grouped into categories that dictate their grouping with each other when they are combined into sets to form fields.

 There is no explicit namespacing for subfields, so an individual field's namespace can only use one definition of a subfield.[^6] It is expected that the